-- Inflammation is a natural and immediate response of the immune system in an attempt to repair any form of tissue damage.
-Such as blow, accident, harsh chemicals, radiation, burn, or infection of pathogens.
+- Inflammation is a natural and immediate response of the immune system to repair any form of tissue damage, such as blow, accident, harsh chemicals, radiation, burn, or infection of pathogens.

 - Infection is a direct result of pathogens; (Bacteria, viruses, parasites, etc.)

 - The immune response to this infection is inflammation.